-3GPP system shall provide a mechanism of enabling all UEs dedicated to vessels that are in the coverage of 3GPP system to receive the distributed maritime notifications and identify which of these maritime notifications are targeted for the UE.

 7.2.2 Requirements

 The 3GPP system shall provide a mechanism of distributing the maritime emergency request received from a UE to all UEs on that vessel.

 A UE dedicated to a vessel shall support the capability of sending maritime emergency requests including the vessel-dedicated UE’s actual position (e.g. current position, heading and speed of the vessel and scheduled navigational routes.